 Cramond Kirk is set in the village of Cramond on the outskirts of Edinburgh, just over five miles from Princes Street.

-It’s home to an incredibly beautiful old church that played a part in the Roman invasion of northern Britain.
+It’s home to a magnificent old church that played a part in northern Britain’s Roman invasion.
 The Romans built a settlement on the land, which was largely used by the local population after the Romans left Scotland.

 Surrounding the kirk is the Cramond Kirkyard, a tremendously peaceful graveyard with an array of gravestones adorned with images of skulls, snakes and other variations of Victorian symbolism.

 Bonus: Be sure to check the coinciding tide charts for Cramond Island for when you visit the cemetery so you can combine your time at the graveyard with a trip to Cramond Island.
-The island is only accessible during low tide via a tidal causeway during low tide.
+The island is only accessible during low tide via a tidal causeway.

 Getting to Cramond Kirkyard